vinivendra/Gryphon/translationComments.md

 ### Gryphon inspect

-`Gryphon inspect` comments are meant maily for debugging Gryphon.
+`Gryphon inspect` comments are meant mainly for debugging Gryphon.
 When used, the intermediate representations of an expression will be printed to the standard output.

 ```` swift
 val x = 0 // gryphon inspect